SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ## Interactive Media {#uc-interactive}

-Interactive media includes content that a user can actively engage with and results in input and response actions that can be highly delay sensitive.
+Interactive media includes content that a user can actively engage with and results in input and response actions that can be highly delay-sensitive.
 It also includes mixed traffic where both bulk and interactive data are exchanged within the same flow.
 They may include digital models of the real world, multimedia content, virtualized desktop/apps, and interactive engagement.

 Examples: VoIP (Peer-to-Peer (P2P), group conferencing), gaming, eXtended Reality (XR), Virtual Apps and Desktops.

-REQ-INTERACTIVE: The receiver indicates an incoming flow is interactive, and requests the network to honor the incoming flow's per-packet signals, which prevents denial of service of mis-marked incoming flows.
+REQ-INTERACTIVE: The receiver indicates that a flow is interactive and requests that the network honors the incoming flow's per-packet signals, which prevents denial of service of mis-marked incoming flows.

 ## User Preferences {#uc-preferences}